LaGen: Towards Autoregressive LiDAR Scene Generation: Experiments

 \subsection{Editability and Interactive Generation}

 In this subsection, we demonstrate LaGen’s interactive generation capabilities.
 Since it generates scenes frame by frame, we can edit the positions of objects in the scene at any intermediate frame.
 In Figure~\ref{interaction}, we illustrate interactive generation by moving or removing a bounding box corresponding to a vehicle.
 We observe that after moving the other vehicle, LaGen accurately restore the occlusion effects caused by the object's new position.
 Additionally, when the vehicle is removed, LaGen successfully completes the previously occluded portions of the road during standard generation.
-The interactivity of LaGen in autoregressive generation represents a significant advancement, enabling it to generate more diverse and realistic 4D scenes in real time according to changes in the external environment.
+The interactivity of LaGen in autoregressive generation represents a significant advancement, enabling it to generate more realistic 4D scenes according to changes in the external environment.
+Moreover, this framework naturally supports diverse LiDAR scene generation, as different possible outcomes can be achieved via stochastic or user-defined editing.